Archivo General de Simancas: Location

 Until 1917, modern and contemporary historians dated Simancas castle to the time of the Reconquest.
 However, in that year Francisco Rodríguez Marín published a paper in which he stated that Simancas castle had been taken by Admiral Fadrique under Henry IV, and later was demolished and rebuilt by his son, Admiral Alonso Enriquez.
-Thus, the construction date of the current castle can be assigned between the years 1467 and 1480.
+Thus, the construction date of the current castle can be assigned between 1467 and 1480.
 The castle has been extensively renovated over the centuries, and few traces of its original structure remain.